guoqqqi/website-1/_posts/blog/en-US/get-front-end-test-coverage-with-cypress.md

 ## Background

 In the article ["Stable Product Delivery with Cypress"](stable-product-delivery-with-cypress), we discussed why we chose Cypress as our E2E testing framework.
-After spending nearly two months refining the test cases, we needed test coverage to quantify whether the test coverage was sufficient.
-This article will describe how to use Cypress to get E2E coverage on the front end of APISIX Dashboard.
+After spending nearly two months refining the test cases, we needed test coverage to quantify whether the test coverage was sufficient.This article will describe how to get APISIX Dashboard front-end E2E coverage using Cypress.

 ## What is code coverage?